High school instructions

 Customizing courses

-Our default curriculum schedules a full month of high school coursework from August to May each year, and leaves June and July free.
+Our default curriculum schedules high school coursework from August 1 to May 31 each year, and leaves June and July free.
 You can modify this to suit your own preferred schedule as desired, using the "Change schedule" option in the Edit Courses page of your account.
 You may also use this option to move courses to different high school grades.

-The Curriculum page of your account displays the core and optional books, video lectures and other assignments for all of your courses together on a monthly basis.
+The Materials page of your account displays the core and optional books, video lectures and other materials for all of your courses together.
 Core assignments are key course components that count as part of the credit hours used to calculate the number of credits the course is worth in your transcript.
 Optional assignments may be completed if you have the time and interest, but are not required.

 To facilitate substitution, we display the number of credit hours for each core and optional component in the course description page.
 This is the estimated number of hours that it will take the average student to complete the reading, video lecture series or other assignment listed.
 Students should spent at least 60 credit hours on a half-credit course, and 120 hours for a full credit course.